 According to the researchers who believe that these worms are parasites, the treatment for rope worms is an enema using eucalyptus and lemon juice.
 Removing the rope worm reportedly reduces constipation and associated symptoms.

 Assuming that the rope worm is a type of intestinal parasite, a person may benefit from antiparasitic medications, such as albendazole or mebendazole.
-The CDC recommend such medications for a different type of intestinal worm called Ascaris.
+The

 A person should talk to their doctor if they experience symptoms of constipation that do not go away.
 These may include: